John Fisher: Canonisation

 John Fisher was beatified by Pope Leo XIII with Thomas More and 52 other English Martyrs on 29 December 1886.
 In the Decree of Beatification, the greatest place was given to Fisher.

-He was canonised, with Thomas More, on 19 May 1935 by Pope Pius XI,after the presentation of a petition by English Catholics.
-His feast day, for celebration jointly with St Thomas More, is on 22 June (the date of Fisher's execution).
+He was canonised, with Thomas More, on 19 May 1935 by Pope Pius XI, after the presentation of a petition by English Catholics.
+His feast day, for celebration jointly with Thomas More, is on 22 June (the date of Fisher's execution).
 In 1980, despite being an opponent of the English Reformation, Fisher was added to the Church of England's calendar of Saints and Heroes of the Christian Church, jointly with Thomas More, to be commemorated every 6 July (the date of More's execution) as "Thomas More, Scholar, and John Fisher, Bishop of Rochester, Reformation Martyrs, 1535".
 He is also listed along with Thomas More in the calendar of saints of some of the other Churches of the Anglican Communion, such as The Anglican Church of Australia.